wenqingyu/CprE-492-Senior-design-LogCollector/README.md

   - Send log
       $fireLog->sendLog();

-  For detail, you can check demo.php file
+  For detail, you can check demo.php and applicationDemo.php file

+Notice: Remember, always check user's auth, you cannot take any action on files unless you already know who is currently in page, so do FileLog.
+Because you cannot generate a log without user's id.